brichards21/SMSDiscordSpam/index.md

 The top insight here is that my sister frequently sends messages with a lot of uppercase words - some with even ALL uppercase.
-However, she seems to send just as much messages with no uppercase words at all.
+However, she seems to send nearly as much messages with no uppercase words at all.
 Being that no uppercase words were found in the spam message, this feature isn’t helpful to us in this case.